Illumina’s accelerator has an impressive 93 percent follow-on funding rate — here’re its latest picks – TechCrunch

 - MEDIC Life Sciences Inc., which is developing a pre-clinical testbed of millions of tumor samples based on CRISPR and cancer organoids to enable personalized targeted therapies for cancer.

-- Pluton Biosciences, LLC, a developer of herbicides and pesticides derived from bacteria, fungi, and viruses looking to replace chemical treatments.
+- Pluton Biosciences, LLC, a developer of herbicides and pesticides derived from bacteria, fungi and viruses looking to replace chemical treatments.

 - WellSIM Biomedical Technologies, Inc., a tools company developing a high-throughput microfluidics-based automated processor to isolate and analyze exosomes.